in3rsha/bitcoin-chainstate-parser/README.md

 26 = 00100110 <- first bit not set, so stop reading bytes
 ```

 So the first varint we have read is `c08426`.
-To decode this varint in to an actual value, you just take the last 7 bits of each of these bytes, add 1 to each (except for the last), then concatenate them.
+To decode this varint in to an actual value; take the last 7 bits of each of these bytes, add 1 to each byte (except for the last), then concatenate the bits:

 ```
 11000000 10000100 00100110